CodeYourFuture/curriculum/content/js3/blocks/single-datum/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Describe how to render a datum in the browser'
+    1='Define a sub-goal for rendering data in the user interface'
 +++

 To break down this problem, let's define a sub-goal:

-> 🎯 Sub-goal: Render _any_ single film datum in the user interface
+> 🎯 Sub-goal: Build a film card component

-We'll consider how to render any single datum before doing this for the whole list.
-Let's start with an object like the one below:
+We'll consider how to render _any_ single datum using a film card.
+We'll start with an object like the one below:

 ```js
 const film = {